Secondary Teacher Certification Program (old last admit Summer 2024)

 The program as outlined above meets the Michigan Department of Education teacher certification requirements at the time of this writing.
 However, changes by the University or the Michigan Department of Education may affect some program requirements.
 Therefore, students are strongly advised to inquire about possible changes by checking with the College of Education, Health, and Human Services Office of Student Success and/or with their academic advisor.

-The teaching majors and minors currently available for secondary certification students are listed below:
+The teaching majors currently available for secondary certification students are listed below: